walmartlabs/lacinia/docs/fields.rst

 Field Resolver
 --------------

-The ``:resolve`` key identifies the field resolver function, used to provide the actual data.
+The ``:resolve`` key in the field definition identifies the field resolver function, used to provide the actual data.
+The ``:resolve`` key, being a function, is usually
+:doc:`provided at runtime <resolve/attach>`.

 This data, the *resolved value*, is never directly returned to the client; this is because in GraphQL, the client query identifies which fields from the resolved value are selected